 Any grades of "incomplete" or disputed grades must be resolved within six weeks of the start of the next academic semester in order to either release a student from the requirement of completing a Conditional Year or to retain Tulane Scholarship after completing a conditional year.
 A decision to require a student to complete a Conditional Year or to deny Tulane Scholarship at the end of a Conditional Year is made at the conclusion of that academic year based on the student's GPA and number of enrolled credit hours.
 This decision will not be affected if a course is repeated after either of these criteria is determined.

 A student may appeal loss of Tulane Scholarship to the Financial Aid Office.
 However, the decision to cancel Tulane Scholarship based on the failure to make a 2.300 GPA during the first semester of the conditional year CANNOT be appealed.
-The basis of the appeal must be extraordinary circumstances that were beyond the student's control during the conditional year, such as a serious, extended physical or mental condition.
+The basis of the appeal must be extraordinary circumstances that were beyond the student's control during the Conditional Year, such as a serious, extended physical or mental condition.
 On appeal a student must present documentation that the student's academic performance was affected during the conditional year by a serious physical or mental condition.
 Documentation from an academic advisor or from a private physician (channeled through University Health Service) must attest that the physical or mental problems were beyond the student's control during the Conditional Year and that the student has now made significant progress in addressing these problems and can be reasonably expected to achieve the required academic standing if another year of Tulane Scholarship is granted.